mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 As fines accrue and pop up on the vehicle's display screen he will note 'good thing I'm not the registered owner'.

-Frog is a chef at Not a Turnip, a hole-in-the-wall – but very well- reviewed – Freni restaurant just a few blocks from the starport.
+Frog is a chef at Not a Turnip, a hole-in-the-wall – but very well-reviewed – Freni restaurant just a few blocks from the starport.
 Sheen works various gigs as anything from a labourer to a musician to a tour guide.
 Frog has not been at work or at home for seven Baixingian days (of 13.5 hours).
 Sheen's last known address is Block 417, a sleep